Sex in advertising: Gender differences

 Recent research indicates that the use of sexual images of females in ads negatively affects women's interest.
 Research shows that females were more likely than males to be portrayed as nude, wearing sexual clothing or only a partial amount of clothing.
 A study from the University of Minnesota in 2013 of how printed ads with sexual content affects women clearly showed that women are not attracted to them except in the case of products being luxurious and expensive.
-Besides alienating women there is a serious risk that the audience in general will reduce support to organisations that uses the sexual images of women without a legitimate reason.
+Besides alienating women, there is a serious risk that the audience in general will reduce support for organisations that uses the sexual images of women without a legitimate reason.

-Further research found that men have a positive attitude to sexual adverts, whereas women have a negative response to them, this study used an advert with both a male and female.
+Further research found that men have a positive attitude to sexual adverts, whereas women have a negative response to them; this study used an advert with both a male and female.
 This was thought to be because women had lower average sex drives than men.
 Another theory for this difference is that evolution has led men to seek casual sex, contrary to women who value commitment and intimacy in the context of a sexual relationship.
 In adverts sex tends to be represented in its own right and not as part of a relationship leading to the difference in responses.
 This theory is supported by research which found that women respond less negatively to sexual adverts when it is in the context of gift giving from a man to a woman, i.e. when the sexuality of the advert is the context of commitment.
 Men respond more negatively to the sexual advert when it involves gift giving as it emphasizes them having to spend money in a relationship.
-This is in line with evolutionary theory that women value men for their resources and men value women for sex and fertility.
 Further research found that even in men, recall of the advert is worsened by sexual content, as they focus on breasts and legs but not on the product.